Skip to main content

 Fellows begin work on their research projects.
 Data collection is in progress as relationships with community partners deepen.
 Fellows present progress updates to community partners and CGJ staff.

-Spring: Presenting Your Work
+Spring: Communicating Your Work

 9 weeks